-One of the best places in the world for you to see some bioluminescence is at Matsu Island near Taiwan.
+One of the best places in the world to see bioluminescence is Matsu Island near Taiwan.
 If you come around the summer months of April through August, you can usually find the bioluminescence located all around the island.
 The locals actually call this phenomenon “Blue Tears” because it looks like the water is actually crying with tears flowing down.

 While the phenomenon might look like some kind of alien creation, it is actually caused by something a lot less harmless.
 An algae known as “noctiluca scintillians” is the reason why you see these bright blue colors in the waters.
 The algae is actually quite aggressive as they eat other types of bacteria and plankton.
 However, their presence is totally normal as they are harmless to humans and the surrounding environment.

 The reason I pick Matsu Islands as the best place to view this phenomenon is because of its relatively low key presence.
-Not many people actually travel to this island which means that nobody will be able to bother you or get in your way when you are trying to explore the island.
-It is the perfect place for you to be alone with this phenomenon and be able to take all the pictures you want.
+Not many people actually travel to this island, which means that nobody will be able to bother you or get in your way when you are trying to explore the island.
+It is the perfect place for you to be alone with this phenomenon and to be able to take as many photos as you want.

 Vaadhoo Island ‘Mudhdhoo Island’, Maldives